Yanrice/hosting-a-static-site-with-s3-cloud-front-and-rout53/README.md

 ## Prerequisites
 You’ll need a few things to get started with this project:
-Static school website made up of HTML, CSS, JavaScript, etc. files You can download the code from here https://github.com/tatahnoellimnyuy/schoolstatic/archive/refs/heads/main.zip You will also need to create an account on freenom to register your free domain name Other materials
+Static school website made up of `HTML`, `CSS`, `JavaScript`, etc. files You can download the code from here: https://github.com/tatahnoellimnyuy/schoolstatic/archive/refs/heads/main.zip You will also need to create an account on freenom to register your free domain name Other materials